dovecot/documentation/docs/howto/ssl/index.md

 SSL and TLS terms are often used in confusing ways:

 * SSL (Secure Sockets Layer) is the original protocol implementation.
-SSLv3 is still allowed by Dovecot, but it's rarely used.
   Some clients use SSL to mean that they're going to connect to the imaps (993), pop3s (995) or smtps (465) port, although they're still going to use TLSv1 protocol.

 * TLS (Transport Layer Security) replaced the SSL protocol.
 TLSv1 protocol is used practically always nowadays.
 Some clients use TLS to mean that they're